-- The auxiliary battery (customer supplied) must be fully charged and connected.
-If possible, the RV should be hooked up to 120-volt AC power so the converter operates. - ☐ The RV must be level and the stabilizer jacks in the extended position. - Slideout switches are typically located inside the RV, either in the command center or on the wall. - □ To extend the slideout, locate the slideout control switch and press the OUT section of the switch; hold until the slideout room stops (travel time is approx. 25 seconds). - ☐ To retract the slideout, press the in section of the slideout control switch and hold it until the slideout is fully retracted.
+The RV must be level and the stabilizer jacks in the extended position.
+To extend the slideout, locate the slideout control switch and press the OUT section of the switch; hold until the slideout room stops (travel time is approx. 25